jzhang27143/tsne/README.md

 We plan to use CUDA to implement the parallelization version and collect results on NVIDIA GPU's.
 FAISS is highly optimized for CUDA, related works have parallized t-SNE using CUDA, and we may expect to achieve greater speedups by taking advantage of the warp architecture.

+## Milestone

+So far, we have completed the basic infrastructure for our implementation, nearest neighbors calculations using FAISS, and perplexity estimation using binary search.
+We discovered that our disk quotas on the GHC machines do not allow us to install FAISS directly, so we resorted to creating a separate python script to dump nearest neighbor distances and indices in txt files.
+Since this is an initialization step, separating the t-SNE pipeline like this should not have a major impact on performance, but we will time the nearest neighbor calculations and try to find a GPU where we can leverage FAISS's CUDA optimizations.

+One step that we overlooked when we created the proposal was determining how to initialize the variances of the Gaussian kernels.
+Official implementations set the variances so that the entropy is a fixed value e.g. 30 by default, but the variances that achieve this must be found using binary search.
+Thus, we created a CUDA kernel to conduct binary search for variance initialization.

+Overall, we are on a good pace albeit slightly behind our proposed schedule.
+We estimate that we will be able to finish all components on time.
+Although we will most likely not be able to run CIFAR-10 experiments, we aim to perform K-means clustering on generated embeddings to get a quality measure.
+At the poster session, we intend to show the following:

+* A scatter plot of the 2-D embeddings for MNIST showing distinct regions for each of the 10 digit classes
+* A speedup plot showing speedups vs. the number of data points (we will run experiments using t-SNE with different size subsets of MNIST images)
+* A speedup multiplier compared to SK-Learn's official t-SNE implementation (single-core).

+At this point, there are not any major issues to deal with.
+Ideally, we would like to have a GPU that can run cuBLAS for our matrix-vector products (unfortunately, GHC machines do not have this library), but we are able to develop using thrust.

 ## Schedule

 * Week of March 28th